 If you wish to collaborate with colleagues on your template, you can add them as Collaborators to it.
 As with regular sessions, the template owner is able to invite any other SessionLab user to collaborate on a template.

 Please bear in mind that your collaborators do not need to have a paid subscription.
-The only condition to invite collaborators to a template is that the owner (creator) of the template must have the rights to share sessions and templates (i.e. being on a Pro or Team subscription, or in the trial period of a paid subscription); the invited collaborators may even be using the free Basic version.
-As long as the template owner is on a Pro or Team subscription, the shared template will be accessible to all invited collaborators.
+The only condition to invite collaborators to a template is that the owner (creator) of the template must have the rights to share sessions and templates (i.e. being on a Pro or Business subscription, or in the trial period of a Pro plan); the invited collaborators may even be using the free Basic version.
+As long as the template owner is on a paid subscription, the shared template will be accessible to all invited collaborators.

-One important difference between sharing a template with a Visitor link versus inviting Collaborators is that when you invite a collaborator to a template, it will appear in their Personal template collection which can be accessed from the left-hand side panel on their home page.
+One important difference between sharing a template with a Visitor link versus inviting Collaborators is that when you invite a collaborator to a template, it will appear in the workspace's template collection which can be accessed from the left-hand side panel on their home page.
 While if someone only has the Visitor link, the template will not appear on the homepage of their SessionLab account.

 Sharing Team templates

-If a template is created in a team workspace, then by default all members of that team will have viewer rights to the template and will be able to copy the template, but not make changes to it.
+If a template is created in a shared workspace, then by default all members of that workspace will have viewer rights to the template and will be able to copy the template, but not make changes to it.

-If you would like one of your team members to collaborate on the template with you, simply invite them by following the steps above.
-The only difference is that the template will be stored in your team template collection rather than appearing in your collaborator’s private template collection.
+If you would like one of your workspace members to collaborate on the template with you, simply invite them by following the steps above.
+The only difference is that the template will be stored in your workspace's template collection rather than appearing in your collaborator’s own workspace template collection, if they have one.
 This can also be accessed from the left-hand side panel on their home page.

-If you wish to share your team template with anyone else outside your team, you still may enable the Visitor link for your template as described above.
+If you wish to share your template with anyone else outside your workspace, you still may enable the Visitor link for your template as described above.

 Publish a template to the Public template collection